UV Flatbed vs DTF Printers: Which Is Best for Your Business?

 • Phone cases

-UV DTF printer applications:
+DTF printer applications

-4. Cost (H3)
+Cost

 A flatbed digital printer costs more.
 It handles large volumes and professional-grade production.
-A UV DTF printer costs less and fits home use or small businesses.
+A DTF printer costs less and fits home use or small businesses.

 Which Printer Should You Choose?